oneapi-src/SYCLomatic/docs/get_started/index.rst

    * |dpcpp_compiler|_
    * `oneAPI DPC++ Compiler <https://github.com/intel/llvm>`_

 #.
-If your program targets GPUs, install the appropriate GPU drivers or plug-ins
+Optional: If your program targets GPUs, install the appropriate GPU drivers or
-   (optional), so you can compile your program to run on Intel, AMD*, or NVIDIA* GPUs.
+   plug-ins, so you can compile your program to run on Intel, AMD*, or NVIDIA* GPUs.

    - To use an Intel GPU, `install the latest Intel GPU drivers <https://dgpu-docs.intel.com/installation-guides/index.html>`_.
    - To use an AMD GPU, `install the oneAPI for AMD GPUs plugin <https://developer.codeplay.com/products/oneapi/amd/guides/>`_.